plank/laravel-mediable/README.md

 composer require plank/laravel-mediable
 ```

-Register the package's servive provider in `config/app.php`
+Register the package's service provider in `config/app.php`.
+In Laravel versions 5.5 and beyond, this step can be skipped if package auto-discovery is enabled.

 ```php
 'providers' => [